bird-house/birdhouse-deploy/birdhouse/README.rst

 --------------------

-Vagrant allows us to quickly spin up a VM to easily reproduce the runtime environment for testing or to have multiple flavors of PAVICS with slightly different combinations of the parts all running simultaneously in their respective VM, allowing us to see the differences in behavior.
+Vagrant allows us to quickly spin up a VM to easily reproduce the runtime environment for testing or to have multiple flavors of Birdhouse with slightly different combinations of the parts all running simultaneously in their respective VM, allowing us to see the differences in behavior.